Bargaining 2025

 Megan Gallagher, MCSO

-Joey Jordan, Health
+Joey Jordan (They/She), Health Department

 Jackie Tate, President of AFSCME Local 88